GNCS Data Recovery Service

-Fortunately most of the problems associated with hard disks, lost data and lost files are not due to mechanical failure of the hard disk and so lost data recovery and lost file recovery is relatively straightforward :-
+Fortunately most of the problems associated with hard disks, lost data and lost files are not due to mechanical failure of the hard disk and so lost data recovery and lost file recovery is relatively straightforward.
+Please see information below:-

 Computer Not Booting Up / Blue Screen Error

 Quite often one or more of the crucial files which are required to the run the computer are corrupted or go missing.
 This does not mean that your data is lost.
 More often than not your data will be intact and fully accessible when the disk is removed and connected to another computer as a second disk.

 Corrupt or Damaged Directory Structure

 If the disk is the start up disk then your computer will not be able to start up for exactly the same reasons as given above.
 However your data cannot be accessed simply by connecting the disk to another computer.
 This does not mean that your data is lost.
 Your files are probably still intact on the disk even although the disk seems to be missing.
 What has happened is that the directory structure file has been corrupted or damaged.
 Effectively the files are still stored, but the map of exactly where everything is has been lost.
 If you have the correct repair software and know how to use it (as we do), then most of these directory structure problems can be repaired fairly easily and file recovery is relatively easy.

 Damaged Media Blocks – Bad Blocks